Odd moments for the trace of Frobenius and the Sato--Tate conjecture in arithmetic progressions: Preliminaries

-It is well-known that the discrepancy between the weighted and unweighted probabilities goes to zero as $p\to\infty$.
+It is well-known that the discrepancy between the weighted and unweighted probabilities vanishes as $p\to\infty$.
 The corresponding relationship for the weighted and unweighted moments of traces in arithmetic progressions is given in the following lemma.

 \begin{lemma} Let $m\in\Z$ and $M,r\in\N$.
 Then as $p\to\infty$ we have

 \end{lemma}

 \begin{proof} First note that for $\nu\in\N_0$ we have